 Mind Mapping: A way to Work with Process

-Antisocial empathy occurs when mind mapping ability is used not to connect but to harm.
+Antisocial empathy occurs when mind mapping ability is used not to connect pro-socially, but to harm.
 People with antisocial empathy know exactly where another person is vulnerable and use that knowledge deliberately.
 It is far more common than most therapists are trained to recognize.

 Normal marital sadism is very common and almost never addressed in conventional couples therapy.